whitejavasparrow/Bertelsmann-Udacity_data_60daysofUdacity/README.md

 <br/>
 <img src="img/motivation/20210319.jpg">

+## D2 (2021/03/20)
+- Ch.
+1 of The Art of Statistics. learned about positive/negative framing, and how we should distinguish what is "actually dangerous" from what sounds "frightening."

 I also would like to take this moment for a shout-out to @Jessica Ch'ng and @Jessica.Etoh.
 She has done so amazingly throughout the past months despite our name confusion.
 This includes her constant encouragement for me.
 Thank you!
 I couldn't have come this far. 😍

 @Rebeca Lopes @Antonis @susyjam @Ebinbin Ajagun @MrLeyva @Mark B. @Prachi Gupta @Samuel Yeboah Boateng @Agni @Vedanth Baliga @Christian @Md.
 Jamal Uddin @birozso @Syed Haider Ali Shah @Candy @James Kaoma @Frida @Edgar Chacon @Giulio Baldessari @Smpsnseun.Udacity @Oluwatosin Olanrewaju @Agni @Jens Gaulke @Quyen Nguyen @Oluwatosin @mubnoor @Sarumi Bolatito @Toxylee @Ma Yi @Ankita Ghosh